Conformal Bootstrap Signatures of the Tricritical Ising Universality Class: Introduction

-Here $t$ and $g$ are scaling fields which are a linear combination of the thermodynamic fields (temperature and external field) and $\phi_t$ is known as the crossover exponent. $|g| |t|^{-\phi_t}<<1$ corresponds to the vicinity of the tricritical point; as $t$ decreases and $|g| |t|^{-\phi_t}$ increases, a $\lambda$-line (the line of critical points in Ising universality class) is approached and thus corresponds to ordinary critical behaviour.
-Interestingly, these two critical behaviours have different upper critical dimensions; three for the tricritical point and four for the Ising critical point.
-Employing renormalisation group analysis is complicated as there can be operators other than the ones directly responsible for the crossover which are irrelevant for one fixed point but are relevant or marginal for the other fixed point \cite{lawrie}.
-Due to this, field theory and renormalization group based techniques such as the $\epsilon$-expansion have had limited success \cite{lewis, hager}.
-But on the other hand, CFT techniques have the advantage that they avoid the flow and only study the fixed point which is where the extra scaling and conformal symmetries are present.
+A tricritical point is a fixed point where three critical lines and a line of first order transitions meet (or, a point where three coexisiting phases simultaneously become critical)\cite{Griffiths:1970zza}.
+Quantum scalar field theory with a $\phi^6$ interaction provides one realisation of this universality class.
+Here, there is a line of Ising critical points which end in a higher order critical point namely the tricritical point which has a different set of critical exponents.
+These two critical behaviours have different upper critical dimensions; three for the tricritical Ising point and four for the Ising critical point\,\cite{lawrie}.
+Due to this, field theory and renormalization group based techniques such as the $\epsilon$-expansion have had limited success\,\cite{Lewis:1978zz, Hager:2002uq}.
+CFT techniques avoid the flow and only study the fixed point which is where the extra scaling and conformal symmetries are present.
 Yet, so far, a CFT study of the tricritical point has not met with as much success as the critical point, in dimensions other than two.

+The paper is organised as follows.
+We first start with a brief review of CFT, in section two.
+We recall prime principles of CFT, the essential details of the conformal bootstrap program and some key results obtained so far in the bootstrap program that we need for our analysis of the tricritical CFT.
+In section three, we present the bootstrap analysis that allows us to compute the tricritical exponent $\eta$ for all non-integer dimensions between two and three.
+In the same section, we compare with the best available $\epsilon$-expansion results for $\eta$.
+In section four, we present further bootstrap analysis pertaining to multiple universality classes and multicriticality.
+We conclude the paper in section five with a summary of results and future directions.